-Summer is generally warm in Disneyland, though heat waves can occasionally bring high temperatures.
-July and August are the peak summer months and see the warmest weathers of the year; daytime highs are regularly in the mid-20s and the night time temperature doesn’t tend to fall much below the mid-teens.
+Summertime in Disneyland, is generally warm and occasionally heat waves bring even higher temperatures.
+Peak summer months of July and August see the warmest weathers of the year; with temperature highs regularly in the mid-20s with not much fluctuation during the nighttime.

 Occasional summer heat waves can bring temperatures up into the 30s.
 Things can feel very hot at this time – spare a thought for Mickey Mouse and company suffering the heat in their suits!

 For the most part, you can count on the Mediterranean climate to bring about hot and sunny days during this season, with weather that is likely to be a vast improvement on that seen back in the U.K.

 Make sure you're prepared for heat waves; a day spent out under the sun's strong rays can bring with it risks of sunburn, damage and heat stroke, especially with time spent queuing for your favourite rides.
 Make sure you carry bottled water around with you to keep yourself hydrated at all times and wear plenty of sun cream with a high SPF to protect yourself.